carloliveros/uce-scripts/UCE pipeline.md

 8 - Format data for phylogenetic analysis

 ## STEP 1 - Run illumiprocessor.py

+The illumiprocessor python script trims adapter contamination and performs quality checking of reads.
+Create a folder in your work folder and copy all raw read files in that folder.

 Create a configuration file for illumiprocessor.py.
 This file will tell illumiprocessor.py which index from the sequence reads corresponds to which